Medicare estimates that health insurance fraud costs the government a whopping $179 billion per year.

 If you have been accused of insurance fraud, whether you are guilty or not, you should always hire criminal lawyer or attorney.
 Criminal lawyers and attorneys represent individuals who have been charged with crimes by arguing their cases in courts of law.
 A criminal lawyer or attorney will typically have a private practice concentrating on criminal law.

 Thomas Ambrosio, an experienced criminal lawyer, retained after your arrest for insurance fraud will help you prepare the best defense possible.
 Thomas Ambrosio will walk you through every step of the process, guiding you along the way.
-Contact our office today for a consultation.
+Contact our office in Lyndhurst, NJ today for a consultation.